 - Mourning leave: 13 days

-- Substitute leave: Provided if working on weekly/public holidays
+- Substitute leave: Provided if working on a weekly/public holiday

 - Leave accumulation: Home leave (up to 90 days), Sick leave (up to 45 days)